WilhelmusLab/ice-floe-tracker-pipeline/README.md

 **Note:** Depending on your existing Conda config, you may need to update your `.condarc` file to: `auto_activate_base: false` if you get errors running your first Cylc workflow.

-2. Register an account with [space-track.org](https://www.space-track.org/) for SOIT

-3. Make sure you have set SOIT credentials as an environment variable as outlined in in the [SOIT integration](#soit-integration) section.
+2. Make sure you have registered for an account with `space-track.org` and exported your SOIT credentials as an environment variable on your local computer as outlined in the [SOIT integration](#soit-integration) section.

-4. Install your workflow, run it, and monitor with the Terminal User Interface (TUI)
+3. Install your workflow, run it, and monitor with the Terminal User Interface (TUI)

    - [ ] first populate the `flow.cylc` file by running:
    ```python